-NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicare, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of interview.
+NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of interview.
 A person was also defined as uninsured if he or she had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care. • The data on health insurance status were edited using an automated system based on logic checks and keyword searches.
-The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage point lower than those based on the editing procedures used for the final data files.
-Occasionally, due to decisions made for the final data editing and weighting, estimates based on preliminary editing procedures may differ by more than 0.3 percentage point. • The analyses excluded 0.9% of persons with unknown health insurance status. • See Technical Notes for more details.
+The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage points lower than those based on the editing procedures used for the final data files. • The analyses excluded the 1.0% of persons with unknown health insurance status. • See Technical Notes for more details.

 Figure 1.3.
-Age-sex-adjusted percentage of persons of all ages without health insurance coverage at the time of interview, by race/ethnicity: United States, January-March 2012
+Age-sex-adjusted percentage of persons of all ages without health insurance coverage at the time of interview, by race/ethnicity: United States, January-September 2012

-DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-March 2012, Family Core component.
+DATA SOURCE: CDC/NCHS, National Health Interview Survey, January-September 2012, Family Core component.

-- After adjustment for age and sex, the percentage uninsured at the time of interview was 29.4% for Hispanic persons, 11.2% for non-Hispanic white persons, and 17.4% for non-Hispanic black persons. - Hispanic persons were the most likely to be uninsured at the time of interview, followed by non-Hispanic black persons and non-Hispanic white persons.
+- After adjustment for age and sex, the percentage uninsured at the time of interview was 28.3% for Hispanic persons, 10.7% for non-Hispanic white persons, and 16.2% for non-Hispanic black persons. - Hispanic persons were the most likely to be uninsured at the time of interview, followed by non-Hispanic black persons and non-Hispanic white persons.

 NOTES: Data are based on household interviews of a sample of the civilian noninstitutionalized population. • A person was defined as uninsured if he or she did not have any private health insurance, Medicare, Medicaid, Children's Health Insurance Program (CHIP), state-sponsored or other government-sponsored health plan, or military plan at the time of interview.
 A person was also defined as uninsured if he or she had only Indian Health Service coverage or had only a private plan that paid for one type of service, such as accidents or dental care. • The data on health insurance status were edited using an automated system based on logic checks and keyword searches.
-The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage point lower than those based on the editing procedures used for the final data files.
-Occasionally, due to decisions made for the final data editing and weighting, estimates based on preliminary editing procedures may differ by more than 0.3 percentage point. • The analyses excluded 0.8% of persons with unknown health insurance status. • Estimates are age-sex adjusted using the projected 2000 U.S. population as the standard population and using three age groups: under 18, 18-64, and 65 and over. • See Technical Notes for more details.
+The resulting estimates of persons not having health insurance coverage are generally 0.1-0.3 percentage points lower than those based on the editing procedures used for the final data files. • The analyses excluded the 0.9% of persons with unknown health insurance status. • Estimates are age-sex adjusted using the projected 2000 U.S. population as the standard population and using three age groups: under 18, 18-64, and 65 and over. • See Technical Notes for more details.

 Data table for Figure 1.1.
-Percentage of persons of all ages without health insurance coverage at the time of interview: United States, 1997-March 2012
+Percentage of persons of all ages without health insurance coverage at the time of interview: United States, 1997-September 2012